djleven/my-movie-database/README.md

 6. The advanced settings section

 == Changelog ==

+= 2.0.2 =
+* Added: Display (existing) file read errors only if wp debug display, plugin and wp debug mode are turned on.
+Always log these errors if possible.
+* Added-dev: Refactor file structure and class / variable naming to optimise code readability.
+Split dependancies for admin vs public and load only when necessary.
+* Added: Flush permalinks after plugin activation (so it won't have to be done manually) to get custom post type pages to appear immediately.

 = 2.0.1 =
 * Fixed-bug: Remove experimental SFC (and httpVueLoader) in favor of component template literals transpiled inline by babel